America’s best long-weekend escapes

 Chicago, Illinois to Ann Arbor, Michigan

 Cities don’t come much more stylish than Chicago.
-Public art installations, including the famous Cloud Gate sculpture or "The Bean”, have become as integral to the landscape as the Art Deco skyscrapers, water views and deep-dish pizza.
+Public art installations, including the famous Cloud Gate sculpture or "The Bean,” have become as integral to the landscape as the Art Deco skyscrapers, water views and deep-dish pizza.

 Chicago, Illinois to Ann Arbor, Michigan

-This route loops around a corner of vast Lake Michigan, en route to Ann Arbor, which has been stealing some of the limelight from Detroit recently.
-The University of Michigan Museum of Art (currently closed) has a collection covering everything from African architecture to Picasso, while – like many university cities – Ann Arbor's food scene is drawing attention too.
-There's everything from trendy brunch spots to classics like Zingerman’s Deli, which typically also runs food tours.
-See the website for current availability.
+This route loops around a corner of vast Lake Michigan, en route to Ann Arbor, which has been stealing some of the spotlight from Detroit recently.
+The University of Michigan Museum of Art, which has a collection covering everything from African architecture to Picasso, is not to be missed.

 Savannah to Jekyll Island, Georgia

 Savannah wears its Southern charm like its majestic oak trees wear soft Spanish moss – with pure, old-fashioned elegance.
-Georgian mansions line the streets, brewpubs and art galleries take up old cotton warehouses by the waterfront, and cemeteries are filled with sculptures, tall mausoleums and yet more oaks.
+Georgian mansions line the streets, brewpubs and art galleries take up old cotton warehouses by the waterfront, and cemeteries are filled with sculptures, tall mausoleums, and yet more oaks.

 Savannah to Jekyll Island, Georgia

-Jekyll Island, an easy, scenic drive along a coastline laced with beaches, marshes and barrier islands, packs up the same charm and elegance and takes it to the seaside.
+Jekyll Island, an easy, scenic drive along a coastline laced with beaches, marshes, and barrier islands, packs up the same charm and elegance and takes it to the seaside.
 One of Georgia’s Golden Isles, it’s accessible by car but feels cut off from the rest of the world.
-Windswept oaks and tangles of driftwood form a backdrop to soft-sand beaches, while trails wind into the woods.

 Miami to Key West, Florida

-From beautiful people strutting on South Beach to free-range cockerels strutting on Duval Street, Miami and Key West are both the same – and eons apart.
 Both cities share a free spirit and a strong sense of fun but, while Miami wears its character like a slick designer jacket, Key West wears just whatever it feels like at any particular moment.
 In other words, it’s weird and proud of it.

 Miami to Key West, Florida

 Driving on the Overseas Highway, which soars over the water, is alone worth the trip.
-Visitors can stop at Islamorada, Bahia Honda State Park (currently open with limitations) and Marathon’s adorable and thought-provoking Turtle Hospital before arriving in quirky Key West.
-Here, there's a colourful buoy which marks the southernmost point in the continental US.
+Visitors can stop at Islamorada, Bahia Honda State Park, and Marathon’s adorable and thought-provoking Turtle Hospital before arriving in quirky Key West.

 Anchorage to Fairbanks, Alaska